bevyengine/bevy-website/content/learn/migration-guides/0.11-0.12/_index.md

     <div class="migration-guide-area-tag">Rendering</div>
 </div>

-The `ComputedVisibilty` component has been split into `InheritedVisiblity` and `ViewVisibility`.
+The `ComputedVisibility` component has been split into `InheritedVisibility` and `ViewVisibility`.
 Replace any usages of `ComputedVisibility::is_visible_in_hierarchy` with `InheritedVisibility::get`, and replace `ComputedVisibility::is_visible_in_view` with `ViewVisibility::get`.